-After being closed for decades, the Monkey Mountain area became a temporary home to some two hundred thousand cubic meters of radioactive wastes from Port Hope.
+After being closed for decades, the Monkey Mountain area became a temporary home to some two hundred thousand cubic metres of radioactive wastes from Port Hope.
 These are now stored in five contiguous sites.
 The mound in the photo is known as Pad I and it contains six thousand cubic metres of waste.
-Since this photo was taken, another mound with another six thousand cubic meters of waste (Pad II) was added next door.
-In addition, the Monkey Mountain area is adjacent to the Highland Drive Landfill Site, with fifty thousand cubic meters of waste, and the Pine Street Extension Road Bed, with a road made from seven thousand cubic meters of radioactive tailings.
+Since this photo was taken, another mound with another six thousand cubic metres of waste (Pad II) was added next door.
+In addition, the Monkey Mountain area is adjacent to the Highland Drive Landfill Site, with fifty thousand cubic metres of waste, and the Pine Street Extension Road Bed, with a road made from seven thousand cubic metres of radioactive tailings.
 This cluster of dumps is within walking distance of the Port Hope High School.

 A total of about two hundred thousand cubic metres of waste await storage in a new Port Hope long-term waste management facility located nearby, in elevated wetlands near Welcome.
 The long-term facility has been designed to manage the wastes for five hundred years.
 These are wastes that will remain radioactive for tens of thousands of years.